blynx/AdoptDefaultsFromParents/README.md

 # AdoptDefaultsFromParents
-Fills fields of new pages with corresponding values of their parents.
+Automatically fills fields of new pages with corresponding values of their parents.

 ## Installation